markjbrown/banking-multi-agent-workshop/01_exercises/python/workshop/Module-00.md

 The API will be available at `http://localhost:63280/docs`.
 This has been pre-built with boilerplate code that will create chat sessions and store the chat history in Cosmos DB.

-#### Run the Frontend App locally
+#### Run the Frontend on local machine

-1. Open a new terminal, navigate to the `frontend` folder and run the following to start the application:
+1. Open a **new terminal**, navigate to the `frontend` folder and run the following to start the application:

    ```sh
    npm install
    ng serve
    ```

 1. Open your browser and navigate to <http://localhost:63280/>.

 #### Run the Frontend App on Codespaces

-1. Open a new terminal, navigate to the `frontend` folder and run the following to start the application:
+1. Open a **new terminal**, navigate to the `frontend` folder and run the following to start the application:

    ```sh
    npm install
    ng serve
    ```

 1. From the **Ports** tab:
    1. Right-click and select the **Port Visibility** option to set port **ChatAPI (63280)** as **Public**.
    1. For the port with the label **Frontend app**.
 Hover over the address and choose **Open in Browser** (second icon) to access the frontend application.

+### Exploring your new app

 Lets try a couple of things:

-- Try out the API by creating a chat session in the front end.
+1. Try out the API by creating a chat session in the front end.
 This should return a response saying "Hello, I am not yet implemented".
-- Navigate to the Cosmos DB account in the Azure portal to view the containers.
+1. Navigate to the Cosmos DB account in the Azure portal to view the containers.
 You should see an entry in the `Chat` container.
 If you selected "yes" to the option during `azd up`, there will also be some transactional data in the `OffersData`, `AccountsData`, and `Users` containers as well.
-- Take a look at the files in the `src/app/services` folder - these are the boilerplate code for interacting with the Cosmos DB and Azure OpenAI services.
+1. Take a look at the files in the `src/app/services` folder - these are the boilerplate code for interacting with the Cosmos DB and Azure OpenAI services.
-- You will also see an empty file `src/app/banking_agents.py` as well as empty files in the `src/app/tools` and `src/app/prompts` folder.
+1. You will also see an empty file `src/app/banking_agents.py` as well as empty files in the `src/app/tools` and `src/app/prompts` folder.
 This is where you will build your multi-agent system!

 Next, we will start building the agents that will be served by the API layer and interact with Cosmos DB and Azure OpenAI using LangGraph!